 Vitamin D as a Risk Factor for Dementia

 Low levels of Vitamin D have been shown to be a major risk factor for dementia and Alzheimer’s disease.
 Scientists studied 1,658 Americans over the age of 65 to determine whether there was a connection between Vitamin D and dementia risk.
 They followed this group for six years to track who went on to develop Alzheimer’s disease or other forms of dementia.

-What they found was that a vitamin D deficiency was linked to a substantially increased risk of dementia and Alzheimer’s disease.
-In fact, those with a moderate deficiency in vitamin D had a 53% increased risk of developing dementia and those with a severe deficiency increased their risk of developing dementia by 125%.
+What they found was that a deficiency was linked to a substantially increased risk of dementia and Alzheimer’s disease.
+In fact, those with a moderate deficiency in this vitamin had a 53% increased risk of developing dementia and those with a severe deficiency increased their risk of developing dementia by 125%.

 The study also identified optimal levels that should be circulating in the blood stream.
 The findings confirmed that Vitamin D levels above 50 nmol/L are strongly correlated with good brain health.
 This is definitely an area for discussion with your doctor or nutritionist.
 A simple blood test can establish the levels of vitamins in your system and together you can look at ways to improve where necessary.

 While not definitively proving that low Vitamin D levels cause dementia, there is enough of a correlation to consider acting to reduce this risk factor.
-Improving the levels of Vitamin D in your system will reduce your risk of developing dementia.
+Improving your levels of the D vitamin is a prudent step to take in reducing your risk of developing dementia.

 Impact on Sleep

 Low Vitamin D levels have also been associated with poor sleep quality and the development of sleep disorders.
-Other studies have also shown that a Vitamin D deficiency has negative effects on sleep.
+Other studies have also shown that a deficiency in this area has negative effects on sleep.
 And we know that poor sleep patterns lead to impaired cognition.

 The evidence is clear that Vitamin D is important to improve sleep and reduce dementia risk.